msantos/pseudocron/README.md

 ## Sandbox

-Setting the `PSEUDOCRON_SANDBOX` environment variable controls which sandbox is used.
-The available sandboxes are:
+Setting the `RESTRICT_PROCESS` environment variable controls which mode of process restriction is used.
+The available modes are:

 * seccomp: linux